Consensys/code_merklization_of_traces/README.md

 ## As a module

 You can import merklificator as a module and run the function `merklize` to experiment and get a feeling on how the various parameters give shape to the Merkle tree.
-Particularly, if you feed it a filename parameter, it will generate a GraphViz dotfile to visualize the tree, in which nodes are colored depending on their role:
+Particularly, if you feed it a filename parameter, it will generate a [GraphViz dotfile](https://www.graphviz.org/doc/info/lang.html) to visualize the tree, in which nodes are colored depending on their role:
-* green: a leaf of the tree, which gets included in the witness
+* Green: a chunk, which is leaf of the tree.
+It gets included in the witness.
-* red: a hash that has to get included in the witness to enable the receiver to calculate the proof
+* Red: a hash that needs to be included in the witness to enable the receiver to check the proof.
-* grey: a hash that the receiver can calculate by themself
+* Grey: a hash that the receiver can calculate by themself.
-* white: a part of the tree that is not needed by the proof
+* White: a part of the tree that is not needed by the proof.

 For example: this the visualization generated for chunkmap=RoaringBitmap([0,1,2]), arity=2, max_theoretical_chunks=30.
-It shows that 3 leaves are provided, and 4 hashes need to be included,
+It shows that 3 leaves were provided, and 4 hashes need to be included.

 ![Tree graph](graph.png)

+You'll need [GraphViz](https://www.graphviz.org/) to turn the dotfile into an actual image.
+There's a useful [VSCode plugin](https://marketplace.visualstudio.com/items?itemName=tintinweb.graphviz-interactive-preview) as well.